ertheis/iBeacon-Basics/README.md

 	println(error.description)
 }
 ```
-These methods are one again delegate methods.
+These methods are once again delegate methods.
 However, they don't update the status label.
 They merely log message sends/failures on the console.

 If you wanted to get rid of the logging/label updating, your one beacon brain could function with less than 20 lines of code: